abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 	-s7-10 : size is between 7 to 10 kibibyte inclusively.
 No unit means in kibibyte -s70c-50 : size is between 70 byte to 50 kibibyte inclusively
 - To filter certain depths :		-1..99[-1..99][r|/], e.g.
-	l -5 /usr	: search only up to 5th depths counted from /usr dir. l -5-7	: search only within the 5th to 7th depths of current dir. l -7.		: search in the exact 7th depths from current dir. l -5- /usr : search in the 5th depth or deeper up to the last, counted from /usr dir.
+	l -5 /usr	: search up only to 5th depths based on /usr dir. l -5-7	: search only within the 5th to 7th depths of current dir. l -7.		: search in the exact 7th depths from current dir. l -5- /usr : search in the 5th depth or deeper up to the last, counted from /usr dir.
-	Suffix it with r e.g. l -1r  is depth in reverse direction (or / for r) l -1r /usr :
+	Suffix it with r, e.g. l -1r,  is searching depth in reverse direction (/ may be used instead) l -1r /usr :
-	l -1/ /usr : search in the last/deepest depth of /usr dir. l -3r /usr : search in 3 plies before the last up to the last depth of /usr dir. l -4.r /usr : search exactly in 4 plies before the last depth of /usr dir.
+	l -1/ /usr : search in the last/deepest depth of /usr dir. l -3r /usr : search in the last 3 plies up to the last depth of /usr dir. l -4.r /usr : search exactly in 4 plies before the last depth of /usr dir.
 - To filter out by path name i.e. to exclude certain path(s) from the main search results -x=
 </pre>